pyguify/guify/docs/README.md

 # Running the source code

-Since we're using react, i have made a custom script [run_debug.py](../run_debug.py) to run the eel backend so it does not conflict with the react dev server port.
+Since we're using react, there's a custom script [run_debug.py](../run_debug.py) to run the eel backend so it does not conflict with the react dev server port.

 If you're working on the frontend use